malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * AST: introduces how important the model is.
 ** the work here can be seen as building on AST, although I reached many of the same conclusions independently.
 * Higher-order Thought Theory [Rosenthal2011][Rosenthal2005][Gennaro 1996][Gennaro2012] suggests that the brain uses high-level abstract representations of objects within conscious thought
 * Chalmers: explains how the problem is split into a mechanical/computational problem that is comparatively easy, while the Hard problem remains a philosophical question because we don't have any possible physical explanation.
 Consequently many metaphysical explanations have been suggested.

+Many existing theories avoid the actual questions of how and why we have phenomenal experience.
+This theory is different.
+My goal is to answer the most difficult question, and the theory here is the closest that I have got to that goal so far.

+My theory can be seen as an application and extension of AST and Higher-order Thought Theory.
+My theory can also be seen as a sufficient explanation of the underlying mechanisms that explains why many neuroscience researchers believe that consciousness is just an entirely passive after-the-fact summation of events [Halligan2017].

 The theories here have been developed by considering our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and through introspection.
 While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.

 The theory presented here attempts to show how the vast majority of phenomena have a plausible physical explanation.
 In so doing, the theory provides a framework to reproduce that vast majority of phenomena.
-The remaining unexplained phenomena is investigated later, where it is explained that only the question of phenomenal experience remains.
-It is shown how little of that phenomenon is left for explanation.
+The remaining unexplained phenomena is investigated later, where it is explained that the aspects of phenomenal experience still remain.
+It is shown however that only a small portion of that phenomenon is left in need of explanation.
 Furthermore, it is shown that, while it remains an important question particularly from the point of view of ethics, we now know enough that the one remaining answer makes no difference to our ability to start building it.

 I should point out that this is a working hypothesis.
 Some of the premises here may not be universally agreed and need further corroboration, and in general more work is needed to investigate and confirm the hypotheses.
 The motivation for presenting this work is to present a sufficiently plausible explanation of conscious experience that shows that conscious experience can be explained through mechanistic physical processes without the need for meta-physical explanations.
 In doing so, I further hope that the theory presented is at least close to reality and that it acts as a useful basis for further research.

 tbd.
 Introduce what I define as consciousness:
 * Contenders: awareness of thought, emotions, empathy, experience of senses, high-level processing